Castlerigg stone circle: Archaeological speculation

 The original motives behind the construction of Castlerigg, its subsequent uses, and how these may have changed over time are not known.
-Current thinking has linked Castlerigg with the Neolithic Langdale axe industry in the nearby Langdale fells: the circle may have been a meeting place where these axes were traded or exchanged.
+The circle has often been linked to wider ceremonial networks associated with Langdale axe production, perhaps serving as a gathering place where exchange, movement, and ritual overlapped.
+Evidence for this comes from 19th century reports of "rude stone clubs" being found within the circle's northwestern quardrant, where several small mounds are found.
+However, such finds are not rare within Neolithic ritual sites in the region, and it isn't clear what connection this mid to late Neolithic site had with the Early Neolithic stone axe trade.

 Ritually deposited stone axes have been found all over Britain, suggesting that their uses went far beyond their practical capabilities.
 Exchange or trading of stone axes may not have been possible without first taking part in a ritual or ceremony.
 Recent dating of the notable 'axe factory' at Pike o' Stickle, Great Langdale, indicates that production here likely ceased by 3300 BC, which predates proposed date for Castlerigg by at least 100 years.